Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - The roles and responsibilities of the respective practitioners.

 It is essential that there is clarity about who is responsible for each element of the young person's plan and the arrangements for communication and enforcement.
-Children's Services should record this plan and make copies available to the young person, the supervising YOT officer, IRO, the establishment, other agencies that will be involved with supporting the young person after release and the young person's family, if appropriate.
+The local authority should record this plan and make copies available to the young person, the supervising YOT officer, IRO, the establishment, other agencies that will be involved with supporting the young person after release and the young person's family, if appropriate.

 3.10 Support in the community

 Sentenced young people returning to the community will continue to be supervised by the YOT.
-Where Dudley Children's Services have agreed to support the young person on release, the social worker will work alongside the YOT case manager during the period of supervision.
+Where the local authority has agreed to support the young person on release, the social worker will work alongside the YOT case manager during the period of supervision.
 The function of the social worker is to plan for the young person's care or for their support in the community and is different and more extensive than that of the YOT case manager.

 It is good practice to have some joint appointments with the young person, supervising YOT officer and social worker, so that information is shared.
-The YOT should consult Children's Services over enforcement issues, particularly if there is a possibility of the young person being returned to custody for breach of the conditions of their Notice of Supervision/Licence.
-Where the young person is having difficulty in complying with their conditions, Children's Services should work with the YOT to put additional support in place.
+The YOT should consult the local authority over enforcement issues, particularly if there is a possibility of the young person being returned to custody for breach of the conditions of their Notice of Supervision/Licence.
+Where the young person is having difficulty in complying with their conditions, the local authority should work with the YOT to put additional support in place.
 The social worker and supervising YOT officer should keep each other informed of significant events, including any changes in service delivery or plans.

 Where the young person becomes Looked After, their Care Plan must be reinstated and the Placement Plan agreed with their placement provider should include information about the support that the placement will provide to minimise the likelihood of the young person committing further offences in future.